Trust and Security is Important to us!

 • Brand + website: “www.Burton,” “Burton.com” or “Burton website”

-You can also check Google’s autocomplete suggestions in the search bar, as well as the list of related searches at the bottom of the results page for other common searches using your brand.
-To ensure that you have the best possible ad scores, your ad copy should incorporate the keywords you’ve assembled.
-But what do you do if a competitor is using your brand in their ads?
+You can also check Google’s autocomplete suggestions in the search bar and the list of related searches at the bottom of the results page for other common searches using your brand.

 In addition to the standard best practices for ad copy and landing pages, like title-matching your keyword, here are other best practices for brand bidding: